 As noted above, the duty of good faith is mutual in nature; however, in practice breach of the duty by the insurer is rarely ever pursued because the only remedy for breach of the duty of good faith is avoidance of the contract.
-There are no statutory rules in Ireland that relate to the time in which a claim should be settled by an insurer, although provisions on claims settlement are included in the Central Bank's Consumer Protection Code 2012.
-In addition, the Consumer Insurance Contracts Bill 2017 proposes that, in the case of consumer insurance contracts, the insurer should be under a duty to handle claims promptly and fairly, and the insured should be entitled to damages where an insurer unreasonably withholds or delays payment of a valid claim.
+There are no statutory rules that relate to the time in which a claim should be settled by an insurer, although provisions on claims settlement are included in the Central Bank's Consumer Protection Code 2012.
+In addition, the 2017 Bill proposes that, in the case of consumer insurance contracts, the insurer should be under a duty to handle claims promptly and fairly, and the insured should be entitled to damages where an insurer unreasonably withholds or delays payment of a valid claim.